ad Dei Gloriam Ministries

 When faced with Hermeneutical questions (the discipline or rules of interpretation), here's a few guidelines to help us reach more consistent conclusions:

-• Find the permanent, unchanging message in the Scripture, that is, the consistent message behind a certain doctrine within all occurrences.
-For example, in the doctrine of the Atoning Sacrifice for Salvation, the form changes from the OT sacrifice system to the NT (the Cross).
-The unchanging message is the need for a substitutionary sacrifice for our sins.
+Topically, find the permanent, unchanging messages in Scripture, that is, the consistent messages behind a certain doctrine within all occurrences.
+For example, in the doctrine of the Atoning Sacrifice for Salvation, the form changes from the animal sacrificial system in the OT to the Cross in the NT.
+The unchanging permanent message is the need for a substitutionary sacrifice for our sins.

 Questions to Ask